IRTF-HRPC/draft-association/draft-association.md

 Distributed Denial of Service attacks are leveled against a server or service by a controller of a host or multiple hosts by overloading the server or service’s bandwidth or resources (volume-based floods) or exploit protocol behaviours (protocol attacks).
 DDoS attacks can thus stifle and complicate the rights to assemble online for media and human rights organisations whose websites are the target of DDoS.
 At the same time there are comparisons made between DDoS attacks and sit-in protests {{Sauter}}.
 However the main distinction is significant: only a small fragment of “participants” (from controllers to compromised device owners) in DDoS attacks are aware or willing {{RFC8280}}.
 Notably DDoS attacks are increasingly used to commit crimes such as extortion, which infringe on others’ human rights.

-Because of the interrelation of technologies, it cannot be said that there is one point in the technical stack that there are characteristics of “peaceful” or “non-peaceful” association visible to protocol developers.
-As we can see from the cases of spam blocking and DDoS mitigation that “peaceful or non-peaceful” is not a meaningful heuristic, or even characteristic, of problematic content.
-If anything, their commonality is scale and volume.
+Because of the interrelation of technologies, it cannot be said that there is one point in the technical stack where one can locate the characteristics of “peaceful” or “non-peaceful” association visible to protocol developers.
+In the cases of spam blocking and DDoS mitigation, “peaceful or non-peaceful” is not a meaningful heuristic, or even characteristic, of problematic content.
+If anything, their commonality is their unrequested and nature, next to scale and volume.
+This allows us to draw the conclusion that DDoS and spam are not examples of freedom of association or assembly.

 ## Holistic Agency: Mailing Lists and Spam